flungo/systemd-common/README.md

 ## Units

 Units provide services which can be used with timers, hooks or independently.
 To install the units they should be symbolically linked to from the `/etc/systemd/system` directory.

+For some units, dropins are provided in a directory using the same name as the unit they are provided for suffixed with `.d`.
+For example, dropins for the `email-status@.service` are provided in the `email-status@.service.d` directory.
+These dropins folders follow the same format as those found in the global [dropins](#dropins) directory.

 ### systemctl